GRAINS-Wheat rallies as Russia threatens to quit Black Sea grains deal

 A weaker dollar, which makes U.S. shipments more attractive to importers holding other currencies, offered additional support to grains.

-The UN-brokered deal had opened a safer path for grain shipments from major exporter Ukraine following Russia's invasion of its neighbour.
+The UN-brokered deal had opened a safer path for grain shipments from major exporter Ukraine.
+Exports had been blocked following Russian President Vladimir Putin's order to invade its neighbour in late February.

+"This is the Putin effect.
+It looks like it's not going to be so easy to keep that export corridor open," said Don Roose, president of U.S. Commodities.

+In its monthly supply-and-demand report on Wednesday, the USDA said U.S. corn and soybean crops would be smaller than previously forecast, raising concerns about tight global inventories.
+But the agency also trimmed its demand outlook, most notably for exports which will likely face stiff competition from South American crop shipments.

+The government also cut its outlook for the domestic stockpile of wheat to the lowest in 15 years.

-(Additional reporting by Naveen Thukral in Singapore and Sybille de La Hamaide in Paris; Editing by Marguerita Choy)
+(Additional reporting by Naveen Thukral in Singapore and Sybille de La Hamaide in Paris; Editing by Marguerita Choy and Grant McCool)

 ((karl.plume@thomsonreuters.com; +1 313 484 5285; Reuters Messaging: karl.plume.thomsonreuters.com@reuters.net))